The curtain color mistakes that could be ruining your entire decorating scheme – here's what to avoid and why

 The errors designers see most often – and how you can swerve them

 Curtains are an important part of the color palette selected for any room in a home.
 Choosing their color, therefore, isn’t simply a question of falling for a hue, but of considering it alongside all the other tones in the room.
-Important, too, are the light conditions, which can influence how the color appears.
+And as with any big design decision, there are big mistakes to be made and curtain color mistakes could make or break a room, so it's important you avoid them from the beginning.

-How to avoid making a color mistake when it comes to window treatment ideas?
-We asked interior designers to identify the issues particular colors create and to explain how to steer clear of errors in picking curtain hues.
+So how do you avoid making a mistake when it comes to choosing your curtain colors?
+We asked interior designers to identify the issues particular colors create and to explain which colors to steer clear of in certain spaces.

-White curtain colors also run the risk of leaving the room overlooked.
-‘These hues can create a clean and modern feel in any room, but they may not offer the privacy that is required,’ cautions Blima Ehrehtreu, founder and CEO of The Designers Group, an interior design firm based in New York, Miami, and Toronto.
+White curtains also run the risk of leaving the room overlooked.
+‘These hues can create a clean and modern feel in any room, but they may not offer the privacy that is required,’ cautions Blima Ehrehtreu, founder and CEO of The Designers Group.
 ‘To balance both style and function, I explore options such as layering heavier fabric drapes or shades or opting for sheer or semi-sheer curtains that allow in natural light but still offer a modicum of coverage.’

 The brown and dark neutrals family might also feel like one that will always work, but there are still possible mistakes to be aware of.

-Blue might seem to be a curtain color choice without complications.
-There’s a but, though.
-‘Not all blues are created equal,’ says Artem Kropovinsky.
+‘Not all blues are created equal,’ explains Artem.
 ‘Some blues can appear too cool and sterile, while others can be too bold and overwhelming.
 When selecting a blue curtain, consider the undertones and saturation, as well as the overall color scheme of the room.
 A soft, powder blue can bring a sense of calm and serenity to a space, while a deep, inky blue can add drama and sophistication.’

 Take the amount of daylight that reaches the room into account, too, to avoid making a mistake with blue.
 ‘Avoid navies and other dark blue shades in a room that does not get much natural light,’ recommends Carlin van Noppen.
 ‘They can appear dominating and will make the space seem even darker.
 If using blue curtains in a dimly lit room, go with a lighter shade (examples: a pale blue, robin’s egg) that coordinates with the trim and decor in the room.’